Tetrakern/fictioneer/CUSTOMIZE.md

 add_filter( 'fictioneer_filter_allowed_chapter_permalinks', 'child_treat_scheduled_chapters_as_published' );
 ```

-**Alternative:** Set the `FICTIONEER_LIST_SCHEDULED_CHAPTERS` constant to true, which will automatically add all the aforementioned filters except for the removal of the next chapter note.
+**Alternative:** Set the `FICTIONEER_LIST_SCHEDULED_CHAPTERS` constant to `true` to automatically apply all the aforementioned filters, except for the removal of the next chapter note.
+This assumes you want scheduled chapters to be accessible; otherwise, you should selectively apply the filters you need.

 ```php
 if ( ! defined( 'FICTIONEER_LIST_SCHEDULED_CHAPTERS' ) ) {